Alex2804/APluginLibrary/README.md

 All of the public API is in the **apl** namespace.

 ### <a name="Plugin">Plugin</a>
 Plugins are provided as shared libraries and can be loaded into the program at runtime.
+The application itself can contain a plugin (for e.g. for platforms where dynamic shared library loading is not allowed or not supported) which can be loaded by passing an empty path to the load function.

 For more information about plugins and how to write them, please check out **[APluginSDK](https://github.com/Alex2804/APluginSDK)**.